TomerAberbach/sam-portfolio-website/README.md

 # sam-portfolio-website

-This is a portfolio website I designed and coded for my friend Sam.
+A portfolio website for a Visual Arts Major with a Lens Based Art Specialization.